VoxeLibre/VoxeLibre/README.md

 # VoxeLibre
-A game inspired by Minecraft for Minetest.
+A game inspired by Minecraft for Luanti.
 Forked from MineClone by davedevils.
 Developed by many people, see CREDITS.md for a complete list.

 ### Gameplay